By Jesse Wolf Hardin

-In October of ‘84 the nineteen-year-old Elfego may have been approached in Socorro by his friend, the sheriff of Lower Frisco, Pedro Sarracino.
-The sheriff recounted to him a tale of terror, wherein the Hispanic community was suffering at the hands of a group of drunken cowpokes.
+In October 1884, the 19-year-old Elfego may have been approached in Socorro by his friend, the sheriff of Lower Frisco, Pedro Sarracino.
+The sheriff recounted a tale of terror to him, wherein the Hispanic community was suffering at the hands of a group of drunken cowpokes.
 Baca claims to have chastised Sarracino for his hesitancy, who supposedly replied that his job was “available to anyone who wanted it” before retiring to the solace of the nearest bar.

 In Baca’s memoirs, he claims he next pinned on a phony kid’s badge before beginning the long ride to Frisco, while other participants insisted he was already a legally sworn deputy at the time, campaigning in the area for the current Socorro County Sheriff.
 Either way, it could be said that Elfego Baca entertained more guts than caution, charging headlong into a situation he knew little about.
 Strapped to his side was a Colt .45, a coat draping over its characteristic black resin grips.